rossta/rossta.github.com/source/blog/2016-01-27-how-to-write-a-simple-web-crawler-in-ruby-revisited.md

 ---
-title: How to write a simple web crawler in Ruby revisted
+title: How to Write a Simple Web Crawler in Ruby - Revisited
 author: Ross Kaffenberger
 published: false
 summary: Using Ruby's Enumerable to enumerate website page data